 13/ Snapchat stories, but for audio: It’s like listening to voicemails that auto-delete within a day.
 The teenagers don’t even know what voicemails are and might be into it! 🤷♂️

-14/ Snapchat stories, but text-only.
-Or call it Ephemeral Twitter: what’s shared changes when it auto-deletes within a day.
+14/ Snapchat stories, but text-only: Or call it Ephemeral Twitter: what’s shared changes when it auto-deletes within a day.
 This and the previous idea are both about adding some interesting limits/restrictions to Snap/Insta stories (akin to Twitter’s 140 chars or Vine’s 6 secs!)

-15/ Generate a route to roam a new city based on your friends’ Instagram feeds: 20-somethings love telling their friends how much they loved their recommendations.
+15/ Generate a route to explore a new city based on your friends’ Instagram feeds: 20-somethings love telling their friends how much they loved their recommendations.
 Make the flow smoother.
 FB will eventually block (or buy) you if it works (Travel recs + photo check-ins)

 16/ Autotune for CSS: A smart linter-type tool that can catch common usability problems like painfully small tap targets on mobile, >70 characters wide paragraphs on desktops, inconsistent CTA button styles, misaligned boxes, and other atrocities.

 17/ App for writing letters: A long-form messaging app with artificial delay built-in.
 Yes, it’s an email, but it takes 3 days to reach and costs 50 cents.
 You can check your app inbox only at home (geofenced).
 Retain the exciting parts of sending a postcard/letter! 😊

 18/ Remixes for UI Design: Give the Sketch file of your project to other UI designers to let them remix it “in their style”.
 Similar to how music producers remix each other’s tracks.
 Get better at UI design by seeing how someone else makes it better.